Vancouver Grizzlies: Uniforms

 The Vancouver Grizzlies' original uniforms featured Indigenous imagery and red accents on the piping.
 Home uniforms were white with turquoise letters and black and bronze trim, while road uniforms were turquoise with white letters and black and bronze trim.
 The front of the uniform featured the full team name from the logo, while the "howling bear" alternate was emblazoned on the left leg.
 The "ball and claws" logo is also added to the beltline.

 In the 1997–98 season, the Grizzlies added a black alternate uniform, featuring only the city name in front and thick turquoise and thin red stripes.
 Letters were in white with red and turquoise trim.
 The alternate "G-bear" logo is on the right leg, while the "paw" logo is on the beltline.
 The "ball and claws" logo was moved below the neckline.
 This uniform would become the primary for the 2000–01 season.
 A corresponding white uniform, with the team name and letters in black with red and turquoise trim, was also unveiled that season.

+Both original Vancouver Grizzlies uniforms have since been brought back by the current Memphis Grizzlies in the 2019–20 (turquoise) and 2024–25 (white) seasons, as part of the Grizzlies franchise's 25th and 30th anniversaries respectively.